-Productivity data comes from New Zealand Dairy Statistics, Beef and Lamb New Zealand and slaughter statistics collected by the Ministry of Agriculture and Forestry.
+Productivity data comes from Livestock Improvement Corporation Ltd (LIC, 2011), Beef and Lamb New Zealand and slaughter statistics collected by the Ministry for Primary Industries.
 To ensure consistency, the same data sources are used each year.

-Data on the productivity of ruminant livestock in New Zealand, and how it has changed over time, has several limitations.
-Some of the information collected is complete and collected regularly.
-For example, the slaughter weights of all livestock exported from New Zealand are collected by the Ministry of Agriculture and Forestry from all slaughter plants in New Zealand.
+The slaughter weights of all livestock exported from New Zealand are collected by the Ministry for Primary Industries from all slaughter plants in New Zealand.
 This information is used as a surrogate for changes in animal liveweight over time.
 Other information, such as the liveweight of dairy cattle and breeding bulls, is collected at irregular intervals from small survey populations, or is not available.
 Where limitations occur, expert opinion and extrapolation from existing data are used.